lsokolew/ds-456-environmental-policy/README.md

 of all people into account when creating environmental policy.

 - Our research question concerns the locations of Minnesota powerplants and their effects on surrounding communities, quanitified through demographics, air quality, and health outcomes.

+## Motivation:
+We were initially interested in how policies, both past and present, affect local communities.
+Past discriminatory practices led to the building of power plants in minority communities and these practices have lasting effects on surrounding communities today.
+We wanted to pinpoint these effects, show how these power plants are harmful, and determine what communities are hit the hardest.
+Governments are beginning to implement environmental justice principles into ordinances, yet these initiatives are at risk given pressures to withdraw funding.
+It has never been more important to recognize how different communities are impacted differently.

 ## Longer Context & Research Question: